Pseudo-isotopies and diffeomorphisms of 4-manifolds: Background

 \subsubsection{Pushing down}

-Let $W$ be a Whitney disk in a 4-manifold $V$ which pairs two intersections of some surface $A\subset X$.
-If $W$ intersects some surface $U$ in some point $p$, we may remove the intersection between $W$ and $U$ by \emph{pushing down} the intersection into $A$, resulting in two intersections between $U$ and $A$; see Figure \ref{fig:pushingdown}.
+Let $W$ be a Whitney disc in a 4-manifold $V$ which pairs two intersections of some surface $A\subset X$.
+If $W$ intersects some surface $U$ in some point $p$, we may remove the intersection between $W$ and $U$ by \emph{pushing down} the intersection into $A$.
+To do this we perform a finger move between $U$ and $A$, resulting in two intersections between $U$ and $A$; see Figure \ref{fig:pushingdown}.

 We can also push down to trade self intersections of $W$ for intersections between $W$ and $A$.